la2050/archive/_projects/2016/give-music-change-lives-the-expansion-of-harmony-projects-transformative-program-into-south-la.md

   - 'Money '
   - Publicity/awareness
   - Technical infrastructure (computers etc.)
+project_description: >-
+  Our South LA programs will engage a minimum of 1,000 youth across the next 3 years within our transformative program.
+Students enroll in the closest program site to their home and are provided an instrument, rigorous music instruction (5 hr/wk), ensemble participation, community performances, positive adult and peer mentors, family and social support services, field trips, and a robust college prep program.
+We set high expectations and support children with the resources needed to thrive.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline","Truancy rates in elementary and middle